kirisky/benchmarks-game/README.md

 The programs that we measure have been crowd-sourced, contributed to the project by an ever-changing self-selected group.

+Programs age.
+Language implementations add new features.
+New programs are needed to show the modern language.

 We are usually happy to accept better programs.
-If you wish to contribute a program then please follow these instructions — [CONTRIBUTING.md](/CONTRIBUTING.md).
+Please contribute better programs, following these instructions — [CONTRIBUTING.md](/CONTRIBUTING.md).

 Suggestions?